Toyota Highlander

 The Toyota Highlander, also known as the Toyota Kluger (トヨタ・クルーガー, Toyota Kurūgā), is a mid-size crossover SUV with three-row seating produced by Toyota since 2000.

 Announced in April 2000 at the New York International Auto Show and arriving in late 2000 in Japan and January 2001 in North America, the Highlander became one of the first car-based mid-size SUV or mid-size crossovers.
 The Highlander is the crossover counterpart to the more rugged, truck-based mid-size 4Runner and became Toyota's best-selling SUV before being surpassed by the smaller RAV4 in 2006.

-The first-generation model was sold in Japan as the Kluger, which was exclusive to dealership network called Toyota Netz as a larger alternative to the RAV4.
+The first-generation model was sold in Japan as the Kluger, which was exclusive to a dealership network called Toyota Netz as a larger alternative to the RAV4.
 The Kluger nameplate is also used in Australia because "Highlander" is a trademarked trim line name owned by Hyundai.
-The name is derived from the German word klug, which means smart or clever ("Kluger", written in German with an Ü instead of a U, means "someone who is smarter than another").
+The name is derived from the German word klug, which means smart or clever (klüger – with diacritics – means "more clever“ in German).

 First generation (XU20; 2000)

 The Highlander (or Kluger in Japan and Australia) shared a platform with its XU30 series Lexus RX/Toyota Harrier cousin.
 It came in five (2001–2007) and seven-seat (2004–2007) configurations and became a sales success for Toyota in a number of markets across the world.
-The Highlander came standard with front-wheel drive and offered all-wheel drive (50:50 front:rear fixed torque split).
+The Highlander came standard with front-wheel drive and offered full time four-wheel drive.
+A rear limited-slip differential was optionally available on models without traction control.
 Unlike Toyota's own 4Runner and other mid-sized competitors such as the Jeep Grand Cherokee, or Chevrolet TrailBlazer, the Highlander aimed for on-road comfort with its unibody construction and independent rear suspension.
 Although it was longer than the 1996–2002 4Runner available at the time it was launched, the Highlander was surpassed in length by the redesigned 4Runner in August 2002.

 The Highlander was available in three trim lines in the United States: the base model, the Sport model, and the Limited model.
 The base and Limited models were present when the Highlander was initially introduced, while the Sport model was introduced in March 2006.

-In 2004, the wheels on the Limited trim changed from a six-spoke to a five-spoke alloy.
+For the 2004 model year, the wheels on the Limited trim changed from a six-spoke to a five-spoke alloy.
 The base-model Highlander wheels also changed from steel-rims to the alloy wheels that were on the 2001–2003 model year Highlander Limited and B-Package.
 The Sport models had a distinctive grille design, differentiating themselves from the non-Sport models.
 Wheel styling also serves to differentiate the various models—the hybrid sports a unique twin-spoke design.